 The law also requires a $100,000 minimum interconnection fee and transparency around duplicative interconnection requests, aiming to clean up Texas's congested project queue by filtering out speculative “phantom loads.”

-“This is about making sure big users aren’t drinking the milkshake of every other Texas customer,” said Travis Kavulla, VP of Regulatory Affairs at NRG
+“This is about making sure big users aren't drinking the milkshake of every other Texas customer,” said Travis Kavulla, VP of Regulatory Affairs at NRG.

-Why This Matters to Investors
+Why This Matters to Buyers and Operators

 “Texas is testing the appetite of big players to contribute to grid stability.
 And they're putting real price signals behind it,” said Kavulla.